 Prepare beds for sowing

 Preparing beds before sowing begins in spring is one of the most important February allotment jobs.
-In doing so, you’ll help to aerate, drain and warm the soil.
+In doing so, you'll help to aerate, drain and warm the soil.
 When digging over, be sure to incorporate plenty of homemade compost or composted manure.
 Alternatively, give beds a dressing of organic matter, then cover in plastic for a few weeks to reduce weeds and warm the soil.
+A trusty garden fork and spade are essential tools for this job, while a wheelbarrow is often useful if you're using alot of compost or manure.
+Our experts have tested a range of products to find the best border forks, best garden spades and best wheelbarrows.
+In a hurry?
+Here are a selection of best buys from these tests:

 Clean and set up cloches